Restraints Are No Solution for Nursing Home Elopement

 Such actions almost always constitute nursing home abuse in Pennsylvania.
 Under federal and state regulations, physical restraints may only be used as a last resort following a doctor’s authorization.
 Likewise, drugging residents is unacceptable as a means of managing them; drugs may be used only as prescribed by a physician to treat specific mental health problems.
 Even the use of locks is both abusive and dangerous, because locks hamper the residents’ ability to escape in a fire or similar emergency.

 When the Nursing Home Becomes a Danger to its Residents

 It’s an incident of nursing home neglect when the staff and management allow a resident to wander away.
 It’s a case of nursing home abuse if the management’s policy allows (or encourages) the use of any restraints as an easy way to prevent elopement.
 If you have just discovered that your elderly relative or spouse has been victimized in either of these ways while a nursing home resident, you can demand compensation for any physical, emotional, or psychological harm that has been done to the resident, to yourself, and to other members of your family as a result of this incident.

 The Harrisburg nursing home abuse lawyers of Schmidt Kramer couldn’t agree more.
 They have long fought against neglectful and abusive nursing home managers and owners who have failed in their duty to provide proper care for some of Pennsylvania’s most vulnerable citizens.

-Call the Schmidt Kramer law office in Harrisburg at 717-888-8888 or 888-476-0807 toll-free to schedule a free, confidential case review by an experienced attorney.
+Call the Schmidt Kramer law office in Harrisburg at (888) 476-0807 toll-free to schedule a free, confidential case review by an experienced attorney.
 Your review will help determine whether you have a valid legal claim and what your future options might be.
-The consultation is absolutely FREE, so there is nothing at risk except justice for your family member—justice she isn’t able to seek on her own.
+The initial consultation with an injury lawyer from our firm is absolutely FREE, so there is nothing at risk except justice for your family member—justice she isn’t able to seek on her own.